image

 Maintenance and support

-After deployment, ongoing activities include:
+After the system is deployed, ongoing activities include:

 • Monitoring system performance